 South Africa growth seen at 1.1 pct, lower than previous forecast

-Jan 24 For highlights of South African Reserve Bank Governor Lesetja Kganyago's news conference after the central bank's policy meeting, please double-click on ABUJA, Jan 24 Nigeria's central bank will continue to provide hard currency with priority given to manufacturing industries needing to import raw materials and spare parts, its central bank governor said on Tuesday.
-PRETORIA, Jan 24 South Africa's central bank kept its benchmark repo rate unchanged at 7 percent on Tuesday, in line with expectations, saying the near-term outlook of inflation has deteriorated while the domestic growth outlook remained constrained.
+Jan 24 For highlights of South African Reserve Bank Governor Lesetja Kganyago's news conference after the central bank's policy meeting, please double-click on OTTAWA, Jan 24 Housing prices in Canada's largest city, Toronto, have increased disproportionately and are spilling over into nearby communities, the federal housing agency said on Tuesday.

 Start the conversation, or Read more at Reuters.